Curious about what 1st means on LinkedIn and the meaning of these numbers on LinkedIn profiles?

 Now that you understand better the meaning of those "1st 2nd 3rd" stuff, you can go the extra mile and understand how the whole connection game on Linkedin works.

 When sending a connection request, you want it to be accepted.
-But how to maximize your chance?
+But how to maximize your acceptance rate?

 The first thing I recommend is to not send a note if it's not personalized.
 You read that right.
 If you're not crafting a personal message for that person, your best bet is to not add a note at all.